Click each bar below to expand:

 Chris Holmes is one of Britain’s most successful Paralympic swimmer and the only British Paralympic swimmer to win six gold medals at a single Games.
 He was Director of Paralympic Integration for the 2012 Olympics and Paralympics in London.
 A lifelong campaigner for equality and inclusion, Chris was appointed to the House of Lords in 2013 and speaks regularly at corporate, public sector, community and charity events across the UK and worldwide.

-Richard is the Member of Parliament for Newbury.
+Richard was Member of Parliament for Newbury 2005-2019.
 He was commissioned into the Royal Green Jackets in 1981 and served in Northern Ireland and the Far East.
 On leaving the Army he qualified as a Chartered Surveyor.
 As well as being a farmer he ran a property business.
-He was a Minister for the Department for the Environment, Food and Rural Affairs and has taken a great interest in Defence and Security issues.
-In January 2010 he stepped down from the role of Trustee of Help for Heroes but will continue to support the Charity in his non-executive role as a Patron.
+He was a Minister for the Department for the Environment, Food and Rural Affairs and has taken a great interest in Veterans, Defence and Security issues.
+In January 2010 he stepped down from the role of Trustee of Help for Heroes but continues to support the Charity in his non-executive role as a Patron.

 General the Lord Dannatt GCB CBE MC DL, President